sadboy575/SK-HACKER-BOT/README.md

 ## 📜 Copyright Notice

-Copyright (c) 2024 Professor.
+Copyright (c) 2024 SK HACKER.
 All rights reserved.

 This project contains code from various open source projects:
 - Baileys (MIT License)
-- Other libraries as listed in package.json
+- Other libraries as listed in packaProfessorr